Hiking in Parnitha Mountain

 As soon as I am on solid ground again, I have to cross the vast Parnitha casino, and along with the excited casino players, I walk towards the other side of the casino and its exit.
 The players are following the dazzling cling and clang noise of the coin-eating machines.

 When I get out in the open, I see people sitting around on the low benches, taking photos and enjoying the crisp clear air.
 Most of them will just go back to the cable car, with no hiking in Parnitha involved.
-I, on the other hand, started walking briskly towards the easy trail to the Mpafi shelter.

 The Trail to Mpafi Refuge